Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/software-architecture.md

 	- It accurately documents the discussion and any possible alternatives that were considered in the decision.
 	- It is timestamped.
 - Example ADR and Decision-making process

-### Domain structure

-- Business domains
-- Technical domains
-- Entity domains
-- Presentational domains
-- Relationships between these domains
-- Core/Supporting/Generic - what should you build and buy.

 ### Naming things